IOANA CHIVER

 Adult neurogenesis and singing behavior in Fife fancy canaries

-Songbirds have high rates of neurogenesis particularly within the song control system - a specialized network of brain nuclei that control singing behavior.
-I am studying the influence of photoperiod at the end of the breeding season on reproductive physiology, singing behavior, and neural characteristics.
+Songbirds have high rates of neurogenesis in the HVC, a telencephalic nucleus part of the "song system" - a specialized network of brain nuclei that controls singing behavior.
+What is the role of new neurons incorporated at the onset of the breeding season?

 Sonogram of typical canary trills